phenax/chelleport/README.md

 ## Modes
 - **Labelled Hints mode (default. `ctrl+t`)**: Displays a grid overlay on your screen, where each cell is labeled with a unique two-key combination.
 Press the corresponding keys to move the cursor to the desired cell.
-- **Text Search mode (`ctrl+s`)**: Uses OCR to identify and highlight words on the screen, allowing you to search for text and move the cursor directly to matching text.
+- **Text Search mode (`ctrl+s`)**: Uses OCR to identify and highlight words on the screen, allowing you to fuzzy search for text and move the cursor directly to matching text.

 ---